-It’s the easiest thing to make and it’s one of those dishes that always brings to my mind a summer scene with friends and family gathered and enjoying food and company alfresco.
-Just like a turkey dinner makes you think of family and friends enjoying a nice dinner together.
-Briam brings that same sort of feeling when I think of it.
-I think summer, big table filled with food including a large baking dish with these perfectly roasted veggies, a big ole salad, crusty bread, lots of feta to go around, maybe something off the grill, wine and family and friends enjoying a meal outdoors, relaxed and everything served family style.
+This bright and chunky vegetable stew, is rich with olive oil and fragrant with garlic and herbs.
+It’s a quintessential example of the Mediterranean diet.
+Briam makes me think of summertime entertaining, big table filled with food including a large baking dish with these perfectly roasted veggies, a big ole salad, crusty bread, lots of feta to go around, maybe something off the grill, wine and family and friends enjoying a meal outdoors, relaxed and everything served family style.

-I should also mention that many recipes for briam, also known as tourlou tourlou (which appropriately literally means ‘all mixed up’ in Greek) call for roasting the vegetables with the feta or another hard cheese over them but I personally am not a fan of making it that way.
+Many recipes for briam, also known as tourlou tourlou (which appropriately literally means ‘all mixed up’ in Greek) call for roasting the vegetables with the feta or another hard cheese over them but I personally am not a fan of making it that way.
 I like the vegetables to roast on their own and add cheese after.
 But if you want to roast the veggies with the cheese by all means!
 It’s perfect hot right out the oven or you can eat it room temperature or even cold.

 Go ahead and give it a try!
 It’s simple to make and so wonderfully satisfying!
 Besides we all could use a few more portions of veggies in a day and this would definitely take care of that!

-- 2 green pepper washed, seeds removed and chopped
+- 2 red, yellow or orange bell peppers washed, seeds removed and coarsely chopped

 - 1 tbsp oregano